 Step 4: Force Stop the Kodi app.

-It’s a good practice to Force Stop an app before you clear it’s cache or data.
+It’s a good practice to Force Stop an app before you clear its cache or data.

 Step 5: Clear Data.

 Once you click Clear Data, Kodi is reset back to factory defaults.

 Step 6: Verify

 You’ll notice that the App Data is not quite zero.
-In the image below, you’ll see that it’s around 12 KB.
+In the image below, you’ll see that it’s around 16 KB.